 Step 9: Check the Weather.

-Even if you are hiking the Colorado Trail in optimal months, it’s still best to check the weather forecast before you start out.
+Even if you are hiking in optimal months, it’s still best to check the weather forecast before you start out.
 Make sure you carry the right gear for any weather you might encounter on the trail!

 How Did My Colorado Trail Experience Go?